lhbflora/Bike_Project/README.md

 Let's take a clearer loolk at the weekly trend by averaging all rides by day of week

 ![by_weekday](https://user-images.githubusercontent.com/25804842/28996102-876020e6-7a2b-11e7-83da-580be89e2a81.jpg)
-* annual members tend to use their bikes during Monday to Friday (i.e. as part of a commute) while day pass users tend to use their bikes on the weekend(i.e. as temporary riding).
+* Annual members tend to use their bikes during Monday to Friday (i.e. as part of a commute) while day pass users tend to use their bikes on the weekend(i.e. as temporary riding).

 ![by_hour](https://user-images.githubusercontent.com/25804842/28996099-7e586a8a-7a2b-11e7-8d9b-8c9a67613239.jpg)
 A great difference can be seen between a "commute" pattern, which sharply peaks in the morning and evening (e.g. annual members during weekdays) and a "recreational" pattern, which has a broad peak in the early afternoon (e.g. annual members on weekends, and short-term users all the time).
 Interestingly, the average behavior of annual pass holders on weekends seems to be almost identical to the average behavior of day-pass users on weekdays.